 9. Wear the surf vibe, be the surf vibe!

-Although I’m no fan of consuming and buying stuff just to feel better – life just feels a lot better if you’re wearing a piece of stoke that reminds you of wind in your hair and salt on your lips.
-Check out your favorite kite/surf store in town or online or check out some Wake Up Stoked Apparel.
+Although I’m no fan of consuming and buying stuff just to feel better – life just does feel a lot lighter if you’re wearing a piece of stoke that reminds you of wind in your hair and salt on your lips.
+Check out your favorite kite/surf store in town or online or check out some of the Wake Up Stoked Apparel.

-Or – preparation is king – my tip is buying something DURING your kite holiday that you find in the surf shop that you’re at on vacation.
+Or – preparation is king – my tip is buying something during your kite holiday that you find in the surf shop that you’re at on vacation.
 Afterwards every time you wear/see it, it reminds you of that crazy adventures you had there.
+If I flip through my wardrobe, I can connect almost every piece to the trip I did, best memory ever.

 10. Read kitesurf blogs and kite magazines